Tutorial¶

 </html>

-At this point you have not actually customised anything but the template.
-There are several topic you can read into to futher customize the table:
+At this point you have only changed the columns rendered in the table and the template.
+There are several topic you can read into to further customize the table: